 We've long believed that the right light fixture can be like jewelry for your home—a glamorous finishing touch that makes every other detail come together in perfect harmony.
 But even we can admit that kitchens often get the short end of the stick.
-While formal dining rooms get dramatic chandeliers and even powder rooms enjoy more than their fair share of fun sconces, kitchens are often left with whatever builders installed before you moved in—dated recessed lights, wonky pendants, or even the dreaded "boob light" (as it has come to be known in internet circles).
+While formal dining rooms get dramatic chandeliers and even powder rooms enjoy more than their fair share of fun sconces, kitchens rarely get the first-class treatment when it comes to lighting.

 Click through for our favorite kitchen lighting ideas, and soon you'll be seeing your prep space in a whole new light.
 (Sorry, we had to do it.)

 Add a Rustic Touch

 This clean and cohesive kitchen is what we'd call "new traditional", but we love the subtle nods to more rustic elements—seen here in the unique light fixture, bar stools, and accessories.
 These small touches add another layer of character to this charming space.
 The metallic accents on the light fixture help tie the whole look together.

 While we'd obviously never pass up a great brass, copper, or oiled bronze light fixture, a rattan or woven jute option can be a great way to bring the outdoors in—especially if you're leaning toward a Scandi decorating scheme with lots of cane and light wood tones.